turingschool/lesson_plans/ruby_02-web_applications_with_ruby/visualising_and_implementing_database_relationships.markdown

 ### Hook

+We've just gotten back from a client meeting.
+In that meeting our client mentioned they wanted their users to be able to organize their tasks by marking them with categories (we'll call these categories tags).
+Based on our conversation with the client we've abstracted out the following deliverables for our application:

 * Client comes and wants you to support users.
 * Users should have tasks.
 * Tasks should have tags.

-* Right now, your database only supports tasks.
-* Take a minute to consider what kind of changes we would need to make to our database in order to support the features requested by our client.
+Right now, your database only supports tasks.
+Take a minute to consider what kind of changes we would need to make to our database in order to support the features requested by our client.

 ### Opening